zooldk/tigase-book/clustering.md

 `--user-db=mysql`

-And share the same URI for connecting to the specified database:
+And share the same URI for connecting to the specified database, which could look something like this:

 `--user-db-uri=jdbc:mysql://db.myserver.example:3306/tigase?user=xxx&password=xxx`

 if the above prerequisites is fullfilled your nodes should now be in a cluster.
 An easy check would be to have two clients, each connecting to a different node in the cluster.
 If the two nodes can see each other (by presence) and can send stanzas to each other, you now have a clustered environment setup.

 ### Strategies and Scaling

 The Tigase server have two options for clustering strategy: